alfio-event/alf.io/website/content/en/docs/Configuration/Invoice/_index.md

 Enable this flag if you want to generate only invoices.
 The default is to let the attendee choose whether they want an invoice or a payment receipt.

 ### Enable the support for Italian e-invoicing
-Enable this flag if your business is based in Italy and you must comply with the E-Invoicing regulation
+Enable this flag if your business is based in Italy and you must comply with the E-Invoicing regulation, more [here](./italian-e-invoice/)

 ## How it works